CLI reference

 Most command-line flags have equivalent environment variables, which is useful for CI/CD pipelines and headless environments.

-For the full list of environment variables — including authentication, model selection, guidelines, and MCP configuration — see Environment variables.
+For the full list of environment variables — including authentication, model selection, configuration files, guidelines, skills, and MCP configuration — see Environment variables.